 The electron and the proton Monte Carlo dose engines report dose to water with radiation transport in medium.
 The proton and light ion pencil beam dose engines report dose to water.
 The photon collapsed cone dose engine computes dose to water with radiation transport in different density water, a property which is in between dose to water and dose to medium when computed in medium.
-The photon Monte Carlo dose engine for RayStation 11B reports dose to medium with radiation transport in medium, differences between dose to water and dose to medium for photons have been found to be small for tissues other than bone (1-2%), but the difference can become relatively large for bone (10%) or other high Z materials.
+The photon Monte Carlo dose engine for RayStation 11B reports dose to medium with radiation transport in medium.
+When transported in medium, differences between dose to water and dose to medium for photons have been found to be small for tissues other than bone [1-2%], but the difference can become relatively large for bone [10%] or other high 7 materials.